Al Lewis (lyricist)

-Al Lewis (April 18, 1901April 4, 1967) was an American lyricist, songwriter and music publisher.
+Al Lewis (April 18, 1901 – April 4, 1967) was an American lyricist, songwriter and music publisher.
 He is thought of mostly as a Tin Pan Alley era lyricist; however, he did write music on occasion as well.
 Professionally he was most active during the 1920s working into the 1950s.
-During this time, he most often collaborated with popular songwriters Al Sherman and Abner Silver.
+During this time, he most often collaborated with songwriters such as Al Sherman and Abner Silver.
 Among his most famous songs are "Blueberry Hill" and "You Gotta Be a Football Hero".

 Songwriters on Parade

 Between 1931 and 1934, during the last days of Vaudeville, Lewis and several other hitmakers of the day performed in a revue called "Songwriters on Parade", performing all across the Eastern seaboard on the Loew's and Keith circuits.

 Career revival in the 1950s

 Lewis's career received a boost in 1956 when "Blueberry Hill", a song he had co-written in the 1940s with Larry Stock, became a big hit for Fats Domino.
 Two years later Lewis and Sylvester Bradford, a blind African-American songwriter, wrote "Tears on My Pillow", which was a hit for Little Anthony and the Imperials.